-Any time we receive gifts from our customers or suppliers we should ask ourselves the following questions:
+Any time we exchange gifts with our suppliers, consultants, contractors, or service providers, we should ask ourselves the following questions:

-- Does the value of the gift exceed our limit for accepting gifts without additional approval? - Do you frequently receive gifts or entertainment from this customer or supplier? - Is it solicited? - Does the gift include discounts, credits, cash or cash equivalents (such as stock or gift cards)?
+- Is the gift worth more than nominal value? - Do you frequently receive gifts or entertainment from this business associate? - Is it solicited? - Does the gift include discounts, credits, cash or cash equivalents (such as stock)?

-If your answer to all of these questions is "no," then the gift is probably acceptable.
-If you answered "yes" to any of these questions, you should seek guidance from your manager or the Legal Department.
+If your answer to each of these questions is "no," then the gift is probably acceptable.
+If you answer "yes" to any of these questions, you should seek guidance from a member of the Legal Department.